MaSe69/dssb/md/32_Julia_Vis/julia_vis_10_intro.md

 ## Many solutions

 For Julia, many packages are available for visualization.
-S

 In fact, there are so many possibilities for visualization that it is difficult to choose from.
 After some investigation, my choice came down to
 - Plots
 - Vegalite

-Other solutions that I looked into but did not investigate further are:
+Other solutions that I looked into but do not describe here include
 - Gadfly
 - Makie